selinaerhabor/memory-game/README.md

 notification sound and game completion sound.)
 *	[W3C HTML Validator] - Used to check that no errors were present in the HTML code before final deployment.
 *	[W3C CSS Validator] - Used to check that no errors were present in the CSS code before final deployment.
+*	[JSHint] - Used to check code quality of JavaScript code.